 Check the boxes for MacBook Pro Speakers (this might also be labeled Built-in Output) and BlackHole 2ch.
 Make sure MacBook Pro Speakers is set as the Master Device and that it is the top option in your list of Audio devices.
 If not, deselect the BlackHole device and reselect it.

-Next, open the Sound pane in System Preferences and click on the Output tab.
+Next, open the Sound pane in System Preferences (System Settings on macOS Ventura and above) and click on the Output tab.

 Select Multi-Output Device for sound output.